IBM's quarterly revenue sinks to 5-year low as hardware sales fall

-IBM Corp reported its lowest quarterly revenue in five years on Wednesday as the company struggles with falling demand for its storage and server products.
+IBM Corp, the world's biggest technology services company, reported its lowest quarterly revenue in five years on Wednesday, as Big Blue struggles with falling demand for its hardware and faces challenges in growth markets like China.

-Shares of Big Blue fell about 4 percent to $188.20 in after-hours trade.
+Shares of IBM fell as much as 4 percent to $188.20 in after-hours trade.

-The revenue was the lowest since the first quarter of 2009, when revenue was $21.71 billion.
+IBM's first-quarter revenue was the lowest the company reported since the first quarter of 2009, when revenue was $21.71 billion.

-Revenue from the hardware business, which includes servers and systems storage, plunged 23 percent to $2.4 billion.
+Hardware revenue, which includes servers and systems storage, plunged 23 percent to $2.4 billion, as sales in growth markets declined 11 percent, led by Asia-Pacific, where reported revenue declined 12 percent.

-IBM has been restructuring its business, with job reductions and the sale of its low-end server business to Chinese PC maker Lenovo Group Ltd for $2.3 billion in January, in efforts to achieve its targeted operating earnings of $20 per share by 2015.
+IBM has been restructuring its business and laying-off workers in efforts to achieve its targeted operating earnings of $20 per share by 2015.
+In January, the company agreed to sell its low-end server business to Chinese PC maker Lenovo Group Ltd for $2.3 billion in January.

 The company on Wednesday reiterated its full-year operating earnings target of $18 per share.